FSLeyes (pronounced fossilise) is the new FSL image viewer, released with FSL 5.0.10.

 If the newly installed version works, you may safely remove the $FSLDIR/bin/FSLeyes.app_backup ($FSLDIR/bin/FSLeyes_backup under Linux) directory.

-In order to install FSLeyes from PyPi, you will need to have C/C++ compilers installed, and all of the dependencies required to compile wxPython.
-This is because wxPython binaries are not yet officially available for Linux.
+Another option is to install wxPython directly from PyPi - if you do this, you will need to have C/C++ compilers installed, and all of the dependencies required to compile wxPython.
 Under CentOS 7, run the following commands:

 sudo yum groupinstall "Development tools" sudo yum install gtk2-devel gtk3-devel webkitgtk-devel webkitgtk3-devel sudo yum install libjpeg-turbo-devel libtiff-devel SDL-devel gstreamer-plugins-base-devel libnotify-devel freeglut-devel